Watch the Video Tutorial

 - Smart Objects

-- Right-click on a layer, then choose Create Smart Object.
+- Use File > Place Embedded… to import a photo as a Smart Object.
+You can also right-click on a layer, then choose Create Smart Object.
 This will make that layer scalable without damaging the pixels.
-If you paste vector shapes from Illustrator choose the smart object option.
+Just don’t scale it up much passed 100%.

 Import images for your composition by using File > Place Embedded….
 You can also drag their icons from Finder into you canvas.
 Do not use File > Place Linked…